-- Object type: specify the type of object to search for from the drop-down menu: breakpoint, signal, instance, or "\" (any).
-The default is "\" (any). - Status: specify the status of the object to be found from the drop-down menu.
+- Quick icons presets the conditions for instrumented or non-instrumented watchpoints or breakpoints (see Listing Signals, on page 45). - Status: specifies the status of the object to be found from the drop-down menu.
 The values can be instrumented, sample trigger, sample\only, trigger\only, not-instrumented, or "\" (any).
-The default is "\" (any). - Named: specify a name, or partial name to search for in the design.
+The default is "\" (any). - Object: specifies the type of object to search for from the drop-down menu: breakpoint, signal, instance, or "\" (any).
+The default is "\" (any). - Name: specifies a name, or partial name to search for in the design.
 Wild cards are allowed in the name.
-The default is "\" (any). - Look in: specify the location in the design hierarchy to begin the recursive search.
-Root ("/") is the default setting.
+The default is "\" (any). - Root: specifies the location in the design hierarchy to begin the recursive search.
+Root ("/") is the default setting. - Depth: specifies the depth of the sample buffer to be searched.